trash-unfiltered/ihms-sysconf/README.md

 ### LICENSE

-The files in this archive are released under the http://www.gnu.org/licenses/gpl-2.0.html GPL v2.
-You can find a copy of this license in LICENSE.txt.
+The files in this archive are released under the [GPL v2](http://www.gnu.org/licenses/gpl-2.0.html "GPL v2") You can find a copy of this license in LICENSE.txt.

 ### ACKNOWLEDGEMENTS